If you ask me, sweet potato casserole is one of those dishes that makes any meal feel special.

 - 1/2 cup coconut milk

-Step 4: Flavor the Mashed Potatoes
+Step 4: Season the Mashed Sweet Potatoes

 - 1/2 tsp ground cinnamon